codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 For an example of a gadget used in Liferay's social API, you will publish the *Friends' Albums* gadget that enables you to view and share your friends' photos on your personal page.
 To begin this example, you must have a friend who has posted pictures in their profile.
 Follow the steps below:

 1. First, view your friend's public page and view a picture they uploaded in the *Documents and Media Display* portlet.
-For this photo, a *Blue Coupe* is listed under the *Car for Sale!!!!!!!* folder and appears it is for sale:
+For this example, a *Blue Coupe* is listed under the *Car for Sale!!!!!!!* folder:

 	![Figure 15.14: Viewing friend's uploaded photo](../../images/15-opensocial-28.png)

 2. To help your friend, you decide to also post this listing on your profile as well.
 To accomplish this, you will need to publish the *Friends' Albums* gadget.
 Navigate to the Control Panel and select *OpenSocial Gadget Publisher* located under the *Portal* heading.

-3. Next, select *Publish Gadget* and enter the URL: http://opensocialdeju.googlecode.com/svn/MediaItems/MediaItemsFriends.xml
+3. Next, select *Publish Gadget* and enter the URL: `http://opensocialdeju.googlecode.com/svn/MediaItems/MediaItemsFriends.xml`

 4. Select a category you want your gadget to reside in and then press *Save*